Benezivas/algobattle/docs/index.md

 The best place to start learning more about Algobattle is by reading through [the tutorial](tutorial/index.md).

 Once you're done with that you'll be ready for the more advanced user guides:

-* If you are a student participating in an Algobattle course you can find the information most relevant to you in our [student guide](student/index.md).
+* If you are a student in a course, you can find the information most relevant to you in our [student guide](student/index.md).

 * If you are an instructor looking to run a course, the [instructor guide](instructor/index.md) is best suited for you.